Mbell42/portfolio-professional/README.md

 ## Description

-My professional portfolio full-stack website at matthewbell-portfolio.com.
+My full-stack professional portfolio website at matthewbell-portfolio.com.

 ### User-Story

-As a user, I want to have a professional portfolio that has an easily identifiable domain, is easy to navigate, that includes a way for people to contact me.
+As a user, I want to have a professional portfolio that has an easily identifiable domain, is easy to navigate, and that includes a contact form that allows people to email me.

 ## Technology

 ### Front-End

 HTML
+CSS
 React
 MDBReact